waabiisaabii/blog-2.0/README.md

 The workflow should be like this:
 Everytime a new post / styling change is being made, master build will trigger the deployment process and spin up new docker container(s) on AWS EKS, expose it, done.

+> Dec 8, 2018
+Kubernetes is set.
+Added dockerfile for django